 If a transaction is large, complex and challenging, you’re likely to find Elizabeth Paulsen in the thick of it.
 Becoming a valuable part of her clients’ team and understanding all aspects of their business is her passion.

 Elizabeth’s practice concentrates on joint ventures, structuring and complex commercial arrangements, as well as general corporate matters.
-She has extensive experience representing companies, private equity funds, sponsors and entrepreneurs in a wide range of transactions.
+She has extensive experience representing companies, private equity funds, sponsors and high net worth entrepreneurs in a wide range of transactions.
 From development and infrastructure projects to agriculture and real money gaming, Elizabeth helps her clients creatively and efficiently establish a structure and contractual arrangements that meet their legal and long-term business needs.

 In the gaming industry, Elizabeth counsels both U.S. brick-and-mortar casinos and foreign online gaming platforms on the various ways to gain access to the emerging online gaming market, obtain B2B services and provide consumer facing products.
 At the outset of online gaming, she was the architect behind some of the first access arrangements in the United States between European platform provider and domestic brick-and-mortar licensees and crafted creative business solutions utilized in New Jersey and Pennsylvania for online gaming services offered in conjunction with another’s license.